 Regulatory Foundations

-In the EU, gummy supplements are classified as food supplements under the Food Supplements Directive (2002/46/EC).
-Regulation is more harmonized and pre-market in nature, with stricter controls on permissible ingredients, especially vitamins and minerals, and often requires notification to national authorities before a product is placed on the market.
+In the EU, gummy supplements are food supplements under the Food Supplements Directive (2002/46/EC).
+Regulation is more unified and pre-market.
+You often need to notify national authorities before selling, and only certain ingredients—especially vitamins and minerals—are allowed.

 Key Labeling Requirement Differences